 Eloquent Ruby (US | UK | IT) is a book about the Ruby programming language that focuses on Ruby programming style by teaching you how to write your code as a real Rubyist.

 This is a book about making that final leap, about absorbing the Ruby programming culture, about becoming truly fluent in Ruby.
-You need to absorb the cultural part of Ruby, to see how real Rubyist use the language to solve problems.
+You need to absorb the cultural part of Ruby, to see how real Rubyists use the language to solve problems.

 My two cents

 I found the Regular Expression chapter pretty boring and misplaced.
 I would have left the regexp and the RubyGems sections outside the book.
-Additionally, a wider usage of Ruby 1.9 over Ruby 1.8 in the examples would be preferred, in order to discourage the adoption of Ruby 1.8.
+Additionally, a wider usage of Ruby 1.9 over Ruby 1.8 in the examples would be preferable, in order to discourage the adoption of Ruby 1.8.

 Audience